10 Things to Love About Being an Independent Professional

-From freedom, flexibility, and control, to pursuing your passion and working from anywhere, there are plenty of perks to being an independent professional.
-Here are 10 reasons to fall in love with self-employment.
+From freedom, flexibility, and control, to pursuing your passion and working from anywhere in the world, there are plenty of perks to working as an independent professional.
+Here are our top 10 reasons to fall in love with self-employment.

-When you’re an independent contractor, you have the flexibility to make your own hours and create the work-life balance you’ve dreamed of and deserve.
+As an independent professional, you have the flexibility to set your own hours and create the work-life flexibility you’ve dreamed of and deserve.
 Independents testify that their career choices stem from a desire to have greater freedom, flexibility, control, and purpose.

 Finding the right balance can be a journey of self-discovery, but it’s an effort you’ll thank yourself for in the end.

-The large majority (75%) of independents agree that doing something you love is more important than making money.
-When you break down the reasons, it’s a no-brainer: more passion means more productivity.
+While going independent is a great opportunity to increase your income, the large majority (74%) of independents say that doing something they love is ultimately more important than making money.
+When you break down the reasons, it’s a no-brainer: more passion equals more productivity.
 When you feel a personal connection to your work, it’s natural to put in more hours in a day.
-As one article puts it, our working careers will consume most of our lives, so we might as well do something we enjoy.

 On the other hand, if a potential project doesn’t seem fulfilling, you have the power to walk away if your heart isn’t in it.
 Those kinds of discussions, both with yourself and with potential clients, aren’t always easy, but it’s important to know that you’re able to say: “it’s not you, it’s me.”

-The freedom to work where you want also provides the freedom to learn.
-Different projects you take on can require different responsibilities and skillsets.
-Keeping skills and knowledge current through personal pursuits or through diverse work experience can give independent contractors a competitive advantage when starting new work relationships.
+The freedom to work where you want also provides the freedom of continual learning.
+Different projects you take on will require different responsibilities and skillsets.
+Keeping skills and knowledge current through personal pursuits or through diverse work experience can give your business a competitive advantage when starting new work relationships.

 Running your own business can be costly, but it also entitles you to some special perks.
 From office supplies to professional memberships and subscriptions, there are a myriad of expenses you may be able to write off as a member of the independent workforce.